sflavelle/writing/Incompatible Time (AHiT)/Chapters/03 - Don't Go/02 - Drumming Up Sympathy.md

 "Spare the essay, darlin'," Grooves cut in.
 "We're well aware of that lava castle and that red-hooded *monster*."

-"*And the fact you both gave your lives?*"
+"*And the fact you both gave your lives?
+Very touching, by the way.*"

 "Get to the point, peckneck," Conductor scowled, waggling his knife toward the spirit.